charkster/samd21-usbtmc/README.md

 # samd21-usbtmc
 SAMD21's ADC, DAC and GPIO are controllable with custom SCPI commands.
 World's smallest lab equipment.
 The seeeduino_xiao_usbtmc.uf2 file was created using the tinyusb usbtmc device example.
 I just made some minor changes to the main.c, usbtmc_app.c and usbtmc_app.h files to create this proof of concept.
-The DAC pin in PA02, ADC pin is PA04 and GPIO pin is PA10.
+The DAC pin is PA02, ADC pin is PA04 and GPIO pin is PA10.
 A Seeeduino Xiao or Adafruit QT PY can be flashed with the included UF2 file and they should just work.
 Here are the supported SCPI commands:

 *IDN